hmjkim/goodnotes-user-documentation/docs/importing-annotating-pdf.md

    ![outline](./assets/notebook/outline-editting.png)
    If no outline exists, you can manually create one by using the text tool to add a table of contents or annotating a dedicated page to serve as your custom outline.

+    !!! tip "Tip"
-   > **Tip:** Using different colors or pen types for bookmarks and outline entries can help differentiate them and improve document navigation.
+        Using different colors or pen types for bookmarks and outline entries can help differentiate them and improve document navigation.

 ## Export the Annotated PDF